thomasalgenio/Thomas_Portfolio/README.md

 * Identified and resolved a missing edge case in the article, "Matching Messy Pandas Columns with FuzzyWuzzy," published on Medium by Analytics Vidhya and written by Khalid El Mouloudi ([2020]).
 * Collaborated with the author to ensure comprehensive coverage of all potential use cases, improving the article's accuracy and completeness.
+* Detailed Solution: Author Presented solution to data problem of matching Pandas Columns using Python Package Fuzzy Wuzzy.
+Although an informative article, there was a missing edge case / (data type) to be considered - _nulls_.
+Discussed with author that not only strings of _Null_ or _NaN_ should be considered but actual value types that are _null_ which affected the shape of dataframes when conducting the nlp comparison.
+Author was able to update the issue and generously credited myself with a contribution in the matching data solution.

 ## Data Science Projects